GiuseppeHabib/DynIn/README.md

 Extensive discussion and contextualization of the algorithm concerning the current scientific literature are available in these papers
 [Habib - Dynamical integrity assessment of stable equilibria a new rapid iterative procedure (2021).pdf](https://github.com/GiuseppeHabib/DynIn/files/10426939/ND.-.Dynamical.integrity.assessment.of.stable.equilibria.a.new.rapid.iterative.procedure.2021.pdf) and [Szaksz, Stepan, Habib - Dynamical integrity estimation in time delayed systems: A rapid iterative algorithm (2024).pdf](https://doi.org/10.1016/j.jsv.2023.118045)
-Please cite this paper if you use this code for your scientific research.
+Please cite these papers if you use this code for your scientific research.